You are here

 Colorado Academic Standards Review and Revision

 Academic standards in social studies, dance, drama/theatre arts, music, and visual arts are being revised in 2021-2022, as a result of a new standards revision schedule required under House Bill 20-1032 (section C.R.S.
 22-7-1005(6)) passed during the 2020 legislative session.
-We encourage all stakeholders to contribute comments about the current standards by emailing the department at any time during the revision process firstname.lastname@example.org .
-Your feedback will be used by review and revision committees to shape the updated standards.
-The next committee meetings will take place on the week of June 14, 2021.
-Visit the individual content area pages for specific dates and times.
+We encourage all stakeholders to contribute comments about the current standards by emailing the department at any time during the revision process email@example.com.
+Visit the individual content area pages for specific dates and times of revision committee meetings.

 The Holocaust and Genocide Studies Resource Bank

 NEW!
-The Holocaust and Genocide Resource Bank is now available!!
+The Holocaust and Genocide Resource Bank is now available.
 This resource bank is the work of the Holocaust and Genocide Studies Committee.
-The committee used a vetting tool to determine the quality, usability, and alignment with the Holocaust and Genocide standards for selection of collection resources.
+The committee used a vetting tool to determine the quality, usability, and alignment with the Holocaust and Genocide standards for the selection of collection resources.

 Legislated Grants, Committees and Commissions